 Personal information connected with Baptisms, First Communions, Confirmations, Weddings and Receptions into the Catholic Church is stored in permanent written registers.
-Adults can access fully their own personal data on request, and legal guardians can access data of those under their protection.
-Since the Sacraments celebrated are public acts of the Catholic Church, any member of the public may enquire whether and when a named individual received a particular sacrament.
+Adults and children able to give informed consent can access fully their own personal data on request, and legal guardians can access data of those under their protection.
 We occasionally receive requests to remove information from our registers; since they are a historical record of ceremonies which actually took place, we cannot remove the record of someone who no longer wishes to be regarded as a Catholic, although we can annotate their entry with a note to that effect.
 If proof is supplied that our records are historically inaccurate, the appropriate correction can be made.

 A small number of parish officers (e.g. priest, deacon, co-ordinator of each sacramental course or pastoral care group) will be granted full access to the contact details on the database.
 The database can also contain “pastoral notes” for a restricted audience (e.g. priest, deacon, and co-ordinator of the converts’ group only; deaf service officers only, etc.) where there is no need to share information more widely.
 On request, a person’s contact details may be retricted to such a pastoral note if there is concern about parish officers having wider access.